A heartfelt conversation on joy, faith, and knowing who you are.

 Question 7: Do you have any other hobbies or passions?

-I am mom of an almost three year old so she is my biggest hobby.
+I am a mom of an almost three year old so she is my biggest hobby.
 My husband and I are both scuba divers.
-We love adventure, excitement, the outdoors.
-We are always hiking, or riding our bikes.
+We love adventure, excitement, the outdoors and we are always hiking, or riding our bikes.
 I’m always active.
 If I’m not active with my business, I’m moving or shaking with the baby or with sports.

 I love design and art.
-My degree is Fine Arts with a minor in Graphic Design.
+My degree is in Fine Arts with a minor in Graphic Design.
 I do all kinds of things: graphic design, photography or interior design.
 I like making things pretty.

 Question 8: As a mom, how do you find a balance between being a mom and an entrepreneur?

 It’s hard.
 My child is very amazing.
 I’m very blessed.
 She is very independent like me.
 She’s social.
-I have her in mothers day out and I have a special day a week that she spends the whole day with her grandma.
+I have her in a mothers day out program and I have a special day a week that she spends the whole day with her grandma.

 That gives me three days a week that I have help.
 I really try to use those times away from her to be extremely focused and not do things that are a distraction.
 So that when I am with her she’s helping me cook or run errands or do something with me and learning.